Grapycal/grapycal-docs/content/docs/extension/extension.md

      ...
 ```

-When the extension is improted, Grapycal will automatically detect the node types defined in the module and make them available in the node library.

 ### Standard Extension Format

-The standard way is to define an extension class that inherits from `Extension` and lists the node types it contains.
+The standard way is to define an extension class that inherits from `Extension`.
 The advantage of this approach is that it

 - explicitly defines which node types are included in the extension
 - allows you to [define commands](./define_a_command)